 This will prevent the ducks from getting into the water or making it dirty because they attempt to – or splatter it everywhere with their beaks … which they think is big fun.

-Keeping the coop run baby pool or similar water feature clean can become a tedious chore over time.
-It will not take more than three or four days for the nice clean water to get not only murky, but green and nasty and stinky.
+Keeping the coop run baby pool or similar water features clean can become a tedious chore over time.
+It will not take more than three or four days for the nice clean water to get not only murky but green and nasty and stinky.

 You do not want to be eating eggs laid by duck hens that spend their time flopping around – and drinking such nasty water.

 Ducks can eat the same poultry layer or high protein meat bird feed as chickens in pellet or crumble form.

 They will also need grit added to their diet if they are not free-ranging, and finding gritty substances naturally on their own to help them digest their food.
 When raising ducklings, they can eat ONLY non-medicated chick starter.